I hold my degree in pharmacy, as well as a background, and training in the use of supplements.

 Dr Becker on the importance of vitamin D

-Most Chronic Skin Conditions Are Linked to Allergies, and a D3 deficiency.
-Home remedies for Eczema, Psoriasis, Poison Ivy, Athletes Feet, Boil, and Ring Worm
+Most Chronic Skin Conditions Are Linked to Allergies, and a Vitamin D3 deficiency.
+Home remedies for Eczema, Psoriasis, Poison Ivy, Athletes Feet, and Boil

-Dysbiosis is an imbalance in the intestinal tract caused from antibiotics, steriods, and a diet void in fresh fruits, vegetables, and "live" foods.
+Dysbiosis is an imbalance in the intestinal tract caused from antibiotics, steroids, and a diet void in fresh fruits, vegetables, and "live" foods.
 Including yogurt, cottage cheese, fermented foods, such as sauerkraut, among many others.
 All contain probiotics, the good bacteria that keep our intestines healthy.
 Allergies, asthma, eczema, and psoriasis become a beast.
-Upon reccurence, they require stronger antibiotics, nasal sprays, steriods, and creams, further causing dysbiosis, and a vicious circle.
+Upon recurrence, they require stronger antibiotics, nasal sprays, steroids, and creams, further causing dysbiosis, and a vicious circle.
 With treatment to the underlying cause that circle can be broken.